 "The agents will completely change how we use AI in the future," Heltewig is convinced.
 "In the past, AI's ability was limited to following commands."
 Today, the agent is only given the knowledge and various tools, and the AI agent then decides independently how to solve the customer's problem.

-They also have an advantage over employees: the number of virtual agents can be increased at will and at a low cost.
+They also have an advantage over employees: the number of virtual agents can be increased at will and a low cost.
 As with real employees, it makes sense to use different specialists who monitor each other.

 Cognigy Agents: Customers can create their own AI Agents.